 NIFRS is required to have a Privacy notice which reflects the requirements of UK GDPR.
 It aims to make our service users aware of how we process and use your personal data and of your rights in respect of your personal data.
 Read our Corporate Privacy Notice.

-Information on making a subject access request under the GDPR-
+Information on making a subject access request under the UK GDPR-

 Please send all subject access requests to:

 1 Seymour Street

 Responding to Requests

 When we receive your letter or e-mail we may be in contact to clarify exactly what information you require.
 You may be asked to send us proof of identity – a copy of a formal document or bill with your name and address on it and your driving licence or passport.

 Once we have received all the necessary documentation we have one calendar month under the Data Protection Act 1998 to provide the information requested.

 If information is withheld we will tell you why we are unable to disclose it.

 If you feel that NIFRS has failed to correctly respond to your request you have the right to complain by contacting the Governance, Information, and Business Support Services Manager at NIFRS HQ, 1 Seymour Street, Lisburn, BT27 4SX.
 Telephone: 028 9266 4221.

 Additionally, you have the right to complain directly to the Information Commissioner’s Office (ICO), 3rd Floor, 14 Cromac Street, Belfast, BT7 2JB, website: www.ico.org.uk.